These homemade peanut butter chocolate granola bar bites made using REESE’S Spreads are perfect for school snacks, picnics, or after school snacks.

 - 1 tsp vanilla extract

-Line a slightly larger baking tray with parchment paper.
-Press all of the mixture onto the paper.
+- Line a slightly larger baking tray with parchment paper.
+Press the mixture onto the paper.
 If it's not pressed enough it will fall apart when it's sliced.

-REESE'S Spreads (based on the iconic Reese's Peanut Butter Cup) is a perfect combination of chocolate and peanut butter flavors in spreadable form.
-From toast to waffles, apples, and bananas to pretzels and vanilla wafers, the new spread brings endless opportunities to enjoy the distinct taste that only Reese’s provides.
+REESE’S Spreads are based on the iconic Reese’s Peanut Butter Cup.
+They are the perfect combination of chocolate and peanut butter flavors in spreadable form.

 Please pin this post for later: